+- Bonjour

-- Bonjour - TCP/IP
+- TCP/IP

+- NOTE: The printer does not support AppleTalk.

 The following instructions apply if you intend to print from software applications using a printer driver.
-See Printing on page 50 for alternative ways of printing.
+See Printing on page 46 for alternative ways of printing.

 Before you begin, check your equipment: